 Overview

-The Twelfth District is home to one of the largest and most diverse Native and Indigenous populations in the Federal Reserve System.
+The Twelfth District is home to one of the largest Native and Indigenous populations in the Federal Reserve System.
 Of the country’s 574 federally recognized tribes, 80% (431) are located in the District.
 They are joined by Native Alaskan and Native Hawaiian communities and the Indigenous populations of Guam, American Samoa, and the Northern Mariana Islands.

 Expanding our engagement with this diverse and dynamic population is central to the SF Fed’s goal to be a community-engaged Bank.
 Our engagement with Alaska Native, Native American, Native Hawaiian, and Indigenous communities, includes partnering with community leaders, inter-tribal organizations, and certain federal agencies to better understand how these communities are experiencing the economy and to foster greater economic opportunity.